putyourlightson/craft-blitz/tests/TESTS.md

 > _Tests whether requests are cacheable and under what circumstances._

-- Request matching included uri pattern is cacheable.
+- Request matching included URI pattern is cacheable.
 - Request with generate token is cacheable.
 - Request with `no-cache` param is not cacheable.
 - Request with token is not cacheable.